Tegucigalpa

-Claimed on 29 September 1578 by the Spaniards, Tegucigalpa became the country's capital on October 30, 1880, under President Marco Aurelio Soto, when he moved the capital from Comayagua.
-The Constitution of Honduras, enacted in 1982, names the sister cities of Tegucigalpa and Comayagüela as a Central District to serve as the permanent national capital, under articles 8 and 295.
+Claimed on 29 September 1578 by the Spaniards, Tegucigalpa became the Honduran capital on 30 October 1880, under President Marco Aurelio Soto, when he moved the seat of government from Comayagua, which had been the Honduran capital since its independence in 1841.
+The 1936 constitution established Tegucigalpa and Comayagua as a Central District, and the current 1982 Honduran Constitution continues to define the sister cities as a Central District that serves as the permanent national capital.

-After the dissolution of the Federal Republic of Central America in 1841, Honduras became an individual sovereign nation with Comayagua as its capital.
-The capital was moved to Tegucigalpa in 1880.
-On January 30, 1937, Article 179 of the 1936 Honduran Constitution was changed under Decree 53 to establish Tegucigalpa and Comayagüela as a Central District.

 Tegucigalpa is located in the southern-central highland region known as the department of Francisco Morazán of which it is also the departmental capital.
 It is situated in a valley, surrounded by mountains.
-Tegucigalpa and Comayagüela, being sister cities, are physically separated by the Choluteca River.
+Tegucigalpa and Comayagua, being sister cities, are physically separated by the Choluteca River.
 The Central District is the largest of the 28 municipalities in the Francisco Morazán department.

 Tegucigalpa is Honduras' largest and most populous city as well as the nation's political and administrative center.
 Tegucigalpa is host to 25 foreign embassies and 16 consulates.
 It is the home base of several state-owned entities such as ENEE and Hondutel, the national energy and telecommunications companies, respectively.
 The city is also home to the country's most important public university, the National Autonomous University of Honduras, as well as the national soccer team.
 The city is served by two international airports, Comayagua and Toncontín.